opixelum/brain-disk-gitbook/docs/ai/nn/known-nn/cnn.md

 ## Network Structure

+### Base

-1. **Base**: Extracts features from the input.
+- Extracts features from the input.
-   Bases are generally chosen from existing and knowns one, such as VGG16 or InceptionV1.
+- Bases are generally chosen from existing and knowns one, such as VGG16 or InceptionV1.
   Using pretrained models or parts of models is called "transfer learning".
   Their weights are generally frozen (the base is set to "not trainable") so the head weights don't alter the pretrained ones.
   If the bases weights trainable, and are planned to be improved, we call that "fine-tuning".

+Steps:

+1. Filter (using kernels);
+2. Detect (using ReLU);
+3. Condense (using pooling).

+### Head

-2. **Head**: Classifies the input using the extracted features.
+Classifies the input using the extracted features.

 ## Layers